risingmin/CS180-GP/README.md

 - Used by Database for data serialization and storage

 ## Interface Descriptions

-The project includes interfaces for the implementing classes:

 - **UserInterface**: Defines user functionality including username, password checking, and balance management
 - **ItemInterface**: Defines item properties and behavior